Like button

-A like button, like option, or recommend button, is a feature in communication software such as social networking services, Internet forums, news websites and blogs where the user can express that they like, enjoy or support certain content.
-Internet services that feature like buttons usually display the number of users who liked each content, and may show a full or partial list of them.
+A like button, like option, or recommend button is a feature in communication software such as social networking services, Internet forums, news websites and blogs where the user can express that they like or support certain content.
+Internet services that feature like buttons usually display the number of users who liked the content, and may show a full or partial list of them.
 This is a quantitative alternative to other methods of expressing reaction to content, like writing a reply text.
+It is the most used feature on social media.

 Some websites also include a dislike button, so the user can either vote in favor, against or neutrally.
-Other websites include more complex web content voting systems.
-For example, five stars or reaction buttons to show a wider range of emotion to the content.
+Other websites include more complex web content voting systems; for example, five stars or reaction buttons to show a wider range of emotion to the content.